 • UB-612: Employs a "multitope" subunit protein-peptide approach to neutralizing the SARS-CoV-2 virus, meaning the product candidate is designed to activate both antibody and cellular immunity against multiple viral epitopes.
 A Phase 3 trial evaluating UB-612 as a heterologous boost against SARS-CoV-2, head-to-head versus homologous boosts of VNT162b2 (mRNA), ChAdOx1-S (adenovirus), and BIBP (inactivated virus), was initiated in the first half of 2022 with funding support from the Coalition of Epidemic Preparedness Innovations ("CEPI").
 In December 2022, we announced positive topline data: UB-612 met primary and key secondary endpoints, eliciting non-inferior neutralizing antibody titers and seroconversion rates ("SCR(s)"), defined as a 4-fold or greater increase in neutralizing antibodies from baseline, against both Wuhan and Omicron BA.5 variants as compared to BNT162b2, and superior neutralizing antibody titers and SCRs against both variants as compared to ChAdOx1-S and BIBP.
-Preliminary safety data show that UB-612 has been generally well tolerated with no serious adverse events reported through day 57 of data cut-off.
-The trial is ongoing, with long-term safety and immunogenicity follow-up planned through 12 months.
+UB-612 was well tolerated with balanced reactogenicity and no additional safety risks evoked over the licensed COVID-19 comparators.
+There were no serious adverse events ("SAEs") related to UB-612 reported through 12 months of safety follow-up.
 Phase 1 and Phase 2 trials of UB-612 have also shown UB-612 to be well tolerated, with over 7,500 doses administered to over 3,750 subjects.
-In March 2023 we completed rolling submissions for conditional/provisional authorization with regulatory authorities in the United Kingdom and Australia, who will review under their established work share agreement.
+In March 2023 we completed rolling submissions for conditional/provisional authorization with regulatory authorities in the United Kingdom and Australia, who are reviewing under their established work share agreement.
+In November 2023, the MHRA conducted GMP inspections of our overseas CMO facilities responsible for UB-612 manufacture.
+We believe a decision on authorization will be made in 2024.

-We believe our Vaxxine Platform has application across a multitude of chronic and infectious disease indications beyond our existing pipeline.
+We believe our AIM Platform has application across a multitude of chronic and infectious disease indications beyond our existing pipeline.
 We are developing additional product candidates that we believe may address significant unmet needs both within and beyond our current pipeline's therapeutic areas.